crodriguez4443/dende-arts-site/src/blog/can-anyone-do-capoeira-answered-how-fit-do-you-need-to-be/index.md

-The provided document does not contain any song lyrics in Portuguese and English, so there is no table to create.
-The text appears to be a blog post about Capoeira and who can practice it.
-Would you like me to help you with something else related to this document?
+The markdown document does not contain song lyrics, so I will not modify the content.
+The document appears to be a blog post about Capoeira and who can practice it.